VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 {{< columns2 >}}
 [LiveCodeLab](https://livecodelab.net)
 <--->
-{{< vale >}}"Livecodelab is a special secret place where you can make fancy "on-the-fly" 3d visuals and play awesomely offbeat (literally) sounds.
+"Livecodelab is a special secret place where you can make fancy "on-the-fly" 3d visuals and play awesomely offbeat (literally) sounds.
 "On-the-fly" meaning: as you type.
 Type just three letters: "box", and boom! a box appears.
-No clicking play, no waiting, no nothing."{{< /vale >}}
+No clicking play, no waiting, no nothing."
 <--->
 ![](https://livecodelab.net/images/screenshots/ScreenShot7.png)
 {{< /columns2 >}}